Chart Color Schemes

 Melrose Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Melrose Park, 33.6% of residents aged 15 and over hold university degrees, compared to the SA3 area's 43.1%.
-This gap suggests potential for educational development.
-Bachelor degrees are most common at 23.0%, followed by postgraduate qualifications (7.8%) and graduate diplomas (2.8%).
-Vocational credentials are also prevalent, with 31.7% of residents aged 15 and over holding such qualifications – advanced diplomas at 11.2% and certificates at 20.5%.
+Melrose Park's educational qualifications trail regional benchmarks; 33.6% of residents aged 15+ hold university degrees compared to the SA3 area's 43.1%.
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are most prevalent at 23.0%, followed by postgraduate qualifications (7.8%) and graduate diplomas (2.8%).
+Trade and technical skills are prominent, with 31.7% of residents aged 15+ holding vocational credentials – advanced diplomas (11.2%) and certificates (20.5%).

 Frequently Asked Questions - Education